bioio-devs/bioio/docs/OVERVIEW.md

 ### Saving to OME-TIFF

 The simpliest method to save your image as an OME-TIFF file with key pieces of metadata is to use the `save` function.
+This requires having the `bioio-ome-tiff` plugin installed

 ```python
 from bioio import BioImage